Beyonce’s Twins In Danger? Health Scare Forces The Carters To Move Out

 When do you think Beyonce’s twins will be born?
 Let us know in the comments below!

-[Featured Image by Ronald Martinez / Staff / Getty Images]
+[Featured Image by Ronald Martinez/Staff/Getty Images]